NZMinusDev/frontend-core/README.md

    1. fontawesome-free and material-icons-regular;
    2. jquery to support old projects;
    3. inputmask for form validation;
    4. lodash-es to supplement the js standard.
+Tip: you should use only import of lodash-es(moreover, when importing, only care about the readability and strictness of the code, and not the optimization of the weight) instead of common lodash because ES6+ module syntax is supported by terser for optimization.
 7. Custom Tools:
    1. Basic pug layers and mixins;
    2. scss and ts shortcuts.